CZ-NIC/knot/doc/operation.rst

 Neither configuration file, nor :ref:`Configuration database` are backed-up by those commands.

-If the private keys are stored in a HSM (anything using PKCS#11 interface), they are not backed up.
-This also applies to "key mapping" metadata (implementation specific).
+If the private keys are stored in a HSM (anything using a PKCS#11 interface), they are not backed up.
+This includes internal metadata of the PKCS#11 provider software, such as key mappings, authentication information, and the configuration of the provider.
+Details are vendor-specific.

-The restore procedure does not care for keys deleted after taking the snapshot. thus, after restore, there might remain some redundant obsolete ``.pem`` files of obsolete signing keys.
+The restore procedure does not care for keys deleted after taking the snapshot.
+Thus, after restore, there might remain some redundant ``.pem`` files of obsolete signing keys.

 .. _Statistics: